I want it all

 - Hunchback also features the most sinister and tormented I Want Song ever sung in a children's movie; Frollo's Villain Song, "Hellfire", where he prays for God to "Destroy Esmerelda, and let her taste the fires of Hell!
 Or else let her be mine and mine alone!"

-- And also the far peppier "One Last Shot", wherein Herc's trainer expresses a longing for an adequate student.
+- And also the far peppier "One Last Hope", wherein Herc's trainer expresses a longing for an adequate student.

 - "Reflection" and "A Girl Worth Fighting For" from Mulan.